 Definition

-As sub-division and program leader, the Economic Analyst 3 is fully responsible for the conceptualization, design and implementation of all aspects of studies conducted within a major economic research program area.
-Positions at this level establish priorities and coordinate activities of the subdivision, supervise lower level Economic Analysts on a continuing or project basis, and act as primary economic consultant to intra- and inter-agency management.
+As a sub-division and program leader is fully responsible for the conceptualization, design and implementation of all aspects of studies conducted within a major economic research program area.
+Positions at this level establish priorities and coordinate activities of the subdivision, supervise lower-level Economic Analysts on a continuing or project basis, and act as primary economic consultant to intra- and inter-agency management.

 Typical Work